Our Partners

 Crawford Fund

-The Crawford Fund recognises the work of Kokonut Pacific and has supported a number of projects prior to the establishment of the Niulife Foundation.
 In 1999 the NSW Australia committee funded our Founder, Dr Dan Etherington, and an artisan from Samoa, to run a DME® training course in Tuvalu, an independent island nation in the South Pacific.
 The Tuvalu Government, who had requested the course, provided local support.
 Sixteen local participants constructed a drier and learned about the many aspects of producing and marketing Virgin Coconut Oil (VCO).
-Tuvalu hoped to establish a VCO services centre that would support all stages of a local industry.
-By reducing labour and increasing the value of the product, this initiative could raise living standards and encourage the people of Tuvalu to protect their fragile environment.
+The vision was for Tuvalu to establish a VCO services centre that would support all stages of a local industry.
+By reducing labour and increasing the value of the product, this initiative had the potential to raise living standards and encourage the people of Tuvalu to protect their fragile environment.

-In 2001, the Crawford Fund helped another Pacific island nation, the Republic of Kiribati, to benefit from the DME® process, by supporting Dr Dan Etherington and Chris Maina to provide training for members of a women’s VCO project on Abaiang Island.
+In 2001, the Crawford Fund helped another Pacific island nation, the Republic of Kiribati, to benefit from the DME® process, by supporting Dr Dan Etherington and Mr Chris Maina to provide training for members of a women’s VCO project on Abaiang Island.